 Since we live here, you might think we know all there is to know about Earth.
 Not at all, actually!
 We have a lot we can learn about our home planet.
 Right now, there are many satellites orbiting Earth taking pictures and measurements.
 This is how we can learn more about weather, oceans, soil, climate change, and many other important topics.

-A day on Earth lasts a little under 24 hours, but since you live here, you probably knew that already.
+- A day on Earth lasts a little under 24 hours.

-We have one moon.
-We're the only planet to have just one moon.
+- Earth has just one moon.
+It is the only planet to have just one moon.